- PCOS is a hormone imbalance that can cause irregular periods, unwanted hair growth, and acne.

 Does Metformin have any side effects?

-In general, healthy young people don’t have many side effects.
+In general, healthy young people don’t experience many side effects.
 About a third of people who take Metformin have stomach upset such as nausea, diarrhea, gas, and loss of appetite.
 Some people may complain of a metallic taste.
 If the side effects are a problem for you, it’s important to talk with your health care provider.
 You may be able to lower your dose for a few days and slowly build back up to your regular dose.

 What if I miss a dose of my Metformin?